In the Moment (Kaskade album)

 In the Moment is the second studio album by American DJ and producer Kaskade.
-It was released on May 18, 2004 by OM Records.
+It was released on May 18, 2004, by OM Records.

 Reception

-Tim O'Neil from PopMatters wrote that: Kaskade — AKA Ryan Raddon — rose to prominence in the early ’00s after a decade spent building his reputation in the wilds of Salt Lake City, Utah.
-He moved to the Bay Area and got a job in the A&R department of San Francisco’s Om Records.
-After submitting tracks anonymously as Kaskade to the Om slush pile, he was discovered with the track “What I Say” and quickly rose to prominence when this track was featured on Mark Grant’s Sound Design Volume 2.
-He was later invited to mix the third volume in the Sounds of Om series, as well as the fourth volume of Om’s San Francisco Sessions.
+Tim O'Neil from PopMatters wrote that: "Kaskade — AKA Ryan Raddon ... was discovered with the track “What I Say” and quickly rose to prominence when this track was featured on Mark Grant's Sound Design Volume 2.
+He was later invited to mix the third volume in the Sounds of Om series, as well as the fourth volume of Om's San Francisco Sessions".